Rahul12kumar11/Inventory_management_system/Discription.md

           if quantity is excedd then we a msg is that stock is full else, customer is ready to purchase

-          then we ask user that he want to print the bill if yes then we the bill otherwise the exection is end.
+          then we ask customer that he want to print the bill if yes then we the bill otherwise the exection is end.